Communism in Vietnam: Post Vietnam War

-In 1975, Vietnam was officially reunified and renamed the Socialist Republic of Vietnam (SRVN), with its capital in Hà Nội.
-The Vietnamese Communist Party dropped its front name "Labor Party" and changed the title of First Secretary, a term used in China, to Secretary-General, used in the Soviet Union, with Lê Duẩn as its Secretary General.
+In 1975, Vietnam was officially reunified and renamed the Socialist Republic of Vietnam (SRVN), with its capital in Hanoi.
+The Communist Party of Vietnam dropped its front name "Labor Party" and changed the title of First Secretary, a term used in China, to Secretary-General, used in the Soviet Union, with Lê Duẩn as its Secretary General.
 The National Liberation Front was dissolved.
 The Party emphasised the development of heavy industry and the collectivisation of agriculture.
 Over the next few years, private enterprises and private homes were seized by the government and their owners were often sent to the New Economic Zones to clear land, often to uninhabited forested areas.
-Members of the Vietnamese Communist Party, the North Vietnamese military or the former Viet Cong and their families were often the recipients of the confiscated properties, often in downtown areas of cities and towns.
-The farmers were coerced into state-controlled cooperatives.
-All food production was collectivised as it was in the North, forcing farmers and fishermen to sell their goods to the government at very low prices, otherwise farmers and fishermen couldn't purchase farming supplies and fishing equipment.
+Members of the Party, the People's Army of Vietnam or the former NLF and their families were often the recipients of the confiscated properties, often in downtown areas of cities and towns.
+The farmers were coerced into state-owned cooperatives.
+All food production was collectivised, forcing farmers and fishermen to sell their goods to the Government at very low prices, otherwise farmers and fishermen couldn't purchase farming supplies and fishing equipment.
 Transportation of food and goods between provinces was deemed illegal except by the government.
 Within a short period of time, Vietnam was hit by severe shortages of food and basic necessities.

 In foreign relations, the SRVN became increasingly aligned with the Soviet Union by joining the Council for Mutual Economic Assistance (COMECON), and signing a Friendship Pact, which was in fact a military alliance, with the Soviet Union.
-Tensions between Vietnam and China mounted along with China's rivalry with the Soviet Union and conflict erupted with Cambodia, then China's ally.
+Tensions between Vietnam and China mounted along with China's rivalry with the Soviet Union and conflict erupted with Kampuchea, then China's ally.
 Vietnam was also subject to trade embargoes by the U.S. and its allies.
-Many of those who held high positions in the old South Vietnamese government and military, and others who profited from the colonial regime were sent to reeducation camps, which were actually hard labor prison camps.
+Many of those who held high positions in the old South Vietnamese government and military, and others who profited from the colonial regime were sent to reeducation camps, which were hard labor prison camps.